 Cruisers place a rider’s torso and head in a more upright seating position with the feet slightly forward of the knees.
 Riders of cruisers equipped with forward-positioned footpegs may use them on longer rides to position their feet even more forward than a normal riding position, which may cause a backward tilt to the torso and spine.

-Arm and hand position depend on the type of handlebars and position of the controls.
+Arm and hand position depends on the type of handlebars and position of the controls.
 Some bikes may force a rider to adopt a wide or high arm extension and hand position, which may affect the positioning of the person’s torso and back.

 Length of ride